Boating and Canoeing

 Canoeing, Kayaking, and Packrafting

 There are several non-motorized boating possibilities in the park on the major lakes and rivers.
-Possible lake trips include Mush and Bates Lakes, Kathleen and Louise Lake.
+Possible lake trips include:

 An exciting and remote river trip is the Jarvis-Kaskawulsh-Dezadeash River loop.
 Accessible from the Alaska Highway, the Jarvis-Kaskawulsh-Dezadeash River loop offers experienced whitewater paddlers an exhilarating 60 km trip of Class II+ rapids.

-April 1 to November 15 any overnight trips into Kluane National Park and Reserve require registration and the purchase of a Backcountry Permit.
+All backcountry overnight trips into the park between April 1 and November 15 require you to register and purchase a backcountry permit.
 Bear resistant food canisters are mandatory in most areas.